codevlabs/oskar/README.md

 Oskar is being tested with [Mocha](http://mochajs.org/) and [should.js](https://github.com/tj/should.js/)

+First, we need to install MongoDB if you don't have it running already.
+Full instructions are [here](http://docs.mongodb.org/manual/installation/):

+    $ brew install mongodb
+    # Create a data folder to store MongoDB databases
+    $ sudo mkdir -p /data/db
+    $ sudo chown $USER /data/db

+Now we're running, we can initialise the database:

+    $ mongod

-Run the unit tests for all modules be running `npm test`.
+Run the unit tests for all modules:

+    $ npm test

 To run only a single unit test call the test file explicitly, such as `npm test test/inputHelper.coffee`

 For the mongo tests to pass, you'll have to run a mongo database under `mongodb://localhost:27017`.
-If you have mongo installed, just run `mongod` on the command line.
-See here for more instructions: http://docs.mongodb.org/manual/installation/

-You can modify the test parameters in `package.json` under `scripts.test`.
+You will need to modify the test parameters in `package.json` under `scripts.test`, to give the test suite a valid Slack API key to test with.
+We will shortly be updating the repository so that tests can be run on a Slack test account, though.